AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Implement automatic resource monitoring by group based on tags.md

 # Implement automatic resource monitoring by group based on tags

 You can bind a tag to multiple ECS instances that run the same business.
 Then, you can use the application groups feature of Cloud Monitor to configure smart tag synchronization for these instances.
 Cloud Monitor automatically assigns the ECS instances that are bound with the same tag to the same application group to implement automatic resource monitoring by group.
-In ECS, only ECS instances support this feature.
+In ECS, this feature can be applied only to ECS instances.

-The application groups feature of Cloud Monitor allows you to manage alarm rules and view monitoring data by group.
+The application groups feature of Cloud Monitor allows you to manage alert rules and view monitoring data by group.
 This makes management less complex.
-For more information, see [Application groups](/intl.en-US/Quick Start/Application groups.md).
+For more information, see [t6125.md\#](/intl.en-US/Quick Start/Application group.md).
 In this topic, ECS instances that are automatically created in a scaling group are bound with the `testKey:testValue` tag.
 Then, Cloud Monitor uses the configuration rules of the application group to identify and assign the ECS instances to the application group based on the tag.

 You can use one of the following methods to automatically monitor resources by group based on tags.